-Poker tells are the habits, behaviours and physical actions of your opponents in a poker game that will give you insight into their likely holdings.
+Poker tells are the habits, behaviors and physical actions of your opponents in a poker game that will give you insight into their likely holdings.

 Being able to pick up on some of these tells will give you a huge advantage when playing poker, particularity if you are playing in a live poker game.

 - #7 Is the player looking disinterested while continuing to bet

 - #8 Does your opponent protect his hole cards?

 - #10 Sits back in their chair suddenly, while calling or betting

 - #11 Looks at the chips when a card has been dealt